1- Pump Drill

 When he arrives at the place where the koa tree selected for his canoe stands, he kindles a fire for an imu to cook the offerings.
 After the fire is kindled, he gets a chip of the koa tree and burns it in the imu; when all the offerings are cooked, prayer s are offered to the canoe-building gods: to Kupulupulu, Kumokuhali'i, Kuolonowao, Kupepeiaoloa, Kuho'oholo-pali, Kupa'aike'e, Kanealuka, and various others; then he eats some of the food and throws some to the gods.
 When all these things have been attend ed to, the tree is ready to be cut.

-After the pig was cooked, the part offered to the gods was accompanied by the following prayer:
+After the pig was cooked, the part offered to the gods was accompanied by a prayer:

 The tool used for cutting in the olden times was a stone adze, ground until sharp and tied to a handle.
 When cutting down a tree, first dig away the dirt so that the roots show, then cut down the tree.
 It would take one man almost a week to fell a tree; if many hands worked together, the tree could be felled in two days.
 Nowadays we have iron axes, and because of their sharpness a tree can easily be cut down; a strong man can cut down a koa tree in half an hour.

 After the tree is felled and before it is shaped into a canoe, more prayers are offered to the gods.
 After roughshaping the log and making it light, the canoe is hauled down from the mountain and placed at a site prepared for it.
 After three months or mo re to cure the wood, the finishing work is done on the hull and the other parts of the canoe are attached.
 This is the way to build the other parts: the wood for the sides and tops of the canoe is the 'ahakea; you need four rims (kupe) and two rails (mo'o).